Key Takeaways

 5. Thimble: Best for Gig Workers and Freelancers

-Whether you're opening a fly-fishing outfitter near Sun Valley or running a potato farm equipment repair shop in Twin Falls, you can compare costs and coverage fit to find the right match for your operations and budget.
-The table below breaks down rates and rankings for each provider.
+Whether you run a fly-fishing outfitter near Sun Valley or a potato farm equipment repair shop in Twin Falls, rates and coverage needs will differ.
+The table breaks down rates and rankings for each provider.

 95%